sirrice/sirrice.github.io/writing.md

 #### Summary

-These ideas are very simple, but apply consistently to sentences, paragraphs, and even section.
-This is a necessary, but not sufficient, condition for constructing a logical sequence of arguments as well.
+These principles are very simple, but apply consistently to sentences, paragraphs, and even sections.
+Keep in mind that these are _syntactic_ expectations, and do not deal with semantics.
+Adhering to these principles is needed to make the content easier and unambiguous to decode, but _what_ the content is needs to make sense as well.

 When writing (or communicating in general) ask yourself these questions: